 Beginner and Expert difficulty options are given - the latter mode has more pronounced draw and fade effects, making the timing of the third click even more crucial.
 You can also choose between regular and professional tees - in the latter option the distance on the holes is longer, and the computer doesn't choose the best club automatically.
 Because long drives aren't a crucial aspect of many of the holes, the Beginner/Expert setting is a bigger factor on your likely scoring.
-A unique feature for the day was the Course Designer, which was quite versatile with practice.

 - "Mean 18 Ultimate Golf" -- Atari 7800 alternate title